jdrumgoole/otava/docs/GRAPHITE.md

     }'
 ```

-Posting those events is not mandatory, but when they are available, Hunter is able to
+Posting those events is not mandatory, but when they are available, Otava is able to
 filter data by commit or version using `--since-commit` or `--since-version` selectors.

 ## Example